Daniela Franco: Projects

-Daniela Franco writes about music and art for websites and magazines like Letras Libres or La Tempestad.
+daniela franco writes about music and art for websites and magazines like Letras Libres or La Tempestad.
 She has translated Roy Spivey by Miranda July and Referential by Lorrie Moore (both originally published by The New Yorker) for the magazine Letras Libres.
 She has also interviewed and translated poet Kenneth Goldsmith.

+daniela franco is represented by Saenger in Mexico City.